Zeugma440/atldotnet/README.md

 ## What is the roadmap of ATL.NET ?

-* Support for ID3v2 Chapters (other standards might follow)
+* Support for ID3v2, Vorbis and MP4 Chapters
 * Support for compressed streams (e.g. gzipped VGMs / GYMs, powerpacker'd MODs)
 * Connectors to __other library file formats__ (iTunes)